A safe place to talk and think

 How long does it take?

-Regular sessions – at least weekly – are generally important to allow you to build a trusting relationship with a psychotherapist/counsellor.
+Regular weekly sessions are generally helpful to allow you to build a trusting relationship with a psychotherapist/counsellor and build up some momentum.
 And it can take time to explore significant issues or questions in any depth.
-Some people feel they only need a handful of sessions to address some immediate worry or event, while others want to address long-standing issues or learn more about themselves in a way that may take months or even years.
+Some people feel they only need a handful of sessions to address an immediate worry or specific situation, while others want to address long-standing issues or learn more about themselves in a way that may take months or even years.

 Other information resources on psychotherapy and counselling